Riim/cellx/README.md

 #### Methods of cellx.ObservableList

-Important difference between list and array is that the list can't contain so-called "holes" that is, when it will try to read or set the value of the index beyond the existing range of elements, an exception will be generated.
+Important difference between list and array is that the list can't contain so-called "holes" that is, when it will try to read or set the item of the index beyond the existing range of indexes, an exception will be generated.
 Range extension (adding of items) occurs through methods `add`, `addRange`, `insert` and `insertRange`.
 In such case, in the last two methods passed `index` can not be longer than the length of the list.

-Sorted list suggests that its values are always in sorted order.
+Sorted list suggests that its items are always in sorted order.
 Methods `set`, `setRange`, `insert` and `insertRange` are contrary to this statement, they either will break the correct order of sorting or (for preservation of this order) will install/paste past the specified index, i.e. will not work properly.
 Therefore, when you call the sorted list, they always generate an exception.
-It is possible to add values to the sorted list through the methods `add` and `addRange`, or during initialization of the list.
+It is possible to add items to the sorted list through the methods `add` and `addRange`, or during initialization of the list.

 ##### contains

-Type signature: `(value) -> boolean;`.
+Type signature: `(item) -> boolean;`.

-Checks if the value is in the list.
-In cases of a large amount of values in the list it may be significantly faster than `list.indexOf(value) != -1`.
+Checks if the item is in the list.

 ##### indexOf

-Type signature: `(value, fromIndex?: int) -> int;`.
+Type signature: `(item, fromIndex?: int) -> int;`.

 ##### lastIndexOf

-Type signature: `(value, fromIndex?: int) -> int;`.
+Type signature: `(item, fromIndex?: int) -> int;`.

 ##### get